thelastoutpostworkshop/JC4827W543_AnimatedGIF_pins_driven/README.md

   - `/gif/alien_eye.gif`
   - `/gif/bird.gif`
   - `/gif/train.gif`
+- Optional startup GIF (plays once at power-up if present):
+  - `/gif/startup.gif` (configured by `STARTUP_GIF_PATH`)
 - On startup, the sketch verifies all 3 files can be opened.
+- If the startup GIF file is missing, the sketch logs a message and continues normally.

 ## Switch Wiring (Internal Pull-Up, Active-LOW)